 Dry mouth is sometimes called xerostomia, and as the name implies it’s a condition where your mouth gets uncomfortably dry.
 This is caused by your mouth not making enough saliva.

 While this can be caused by other illnesses, it can also be caused by high blood sugar.

-If you find yourself getting hungrier even after eating a full meal, well that’s another symptom of diabetes.
+If you find yourself getting hungrier even after eating a full meal or taking meal replacement for diabetes, well that’s another symptom of diabetes.

 Erectile dysfunction is a sexual dysfunction that affects men alone.
 It’s the inability of men to have or maintain an erection.

 While this can be a symptom of many other illnesses like digestive and kidney diseases, high blood pressure, and even smoking, it is also one of the most common symptoms of diabetes.

 Weight Loss is a pretty common symptom of diabetes.
 Patients with high blood sugar levels urinate a lot, and when that urination is consistent over a long period, it can lead to weight loss.